bpptkg/chart-studio-legacy/README.md

-# ChartStudio
+# Chart Studio

-ChartStudio is a web app that enables users to create customizable charts of Merapi monitoring data using BMA Web Services for data correlation and analytics.
+Chart Studio is a web app that enables users to create customizable charts of Merapi monitoring data using BMA Web Services for data correlation and analytics.